Far2702/Hodgkin_Huxley_Model/README.md

-# It is a simulation for Hodgkin and Huxley Model.
+# It is a simulation for Hodgkin and Huxley Model.(Work in Progress)